ibm-cloud-docs/vpc/at-events.md

 ## Storage resources
 {: #events-storage}

-The following table lists the actions related to volume resources and the generation of events.
+The following table lists the actions that related to volume resources and the generation of events.

 | Resource  | Action  | Description  |
 |:----------------|:-----------------------|:-----------------------|